 MARTINSVILLE, Ind.
-(AP) — A new section of the Interstate 69 extension project in central Indiana has reopened for drivers.
+(AP) — A new section of the Interstate 69 extension project in central Indiana has fully opened for traffic.

-Those steps will reopen the main route between Bloomington and Indianapolis that has been cut off as a 5-mile stretch of what was Indiana 37 through Martinsville was closed in January to upgrade the roadway and build interchanges.
+Drivers can now take the main route between Bloomington and Indianapolis that had been cut off since January as a 5-mile stretch of what was Indiana 37 through Martinsville was shut down to upgrade the roadway and build interchanges.

-The I-69 project’s focus will then turn to upgrading the Indiana 37 corridor between Martinsville and I-465 on the southwest side of Indianapolis.
+The I-69 project’s focus now turns to upgrading the Indiana 37 corridor between Martinsville and I-465 on the southwest side of Indianapolis.
 No full closures are planned on that section as construction is expected to continue into 2024.

 The I-69 extension has been under construction through southwestern Indiana since 2008 and currently runs from Evansville to Martinsville.